Green Schools Quest

 - The Rainbow of Sustainability is a framework for integrating sustainability principles into students’ learning and Green Schools Quest projects.

 - The Rainbow of Sustainability includes seven sustainability principles: Importance of Place, Interconnectedness, Respect for Limits, Systems Thinking, Cycles, Social Justice, Global Citizenship.
-Learn more about the principles and how they can be applied here.

 - Green Schools Quest participants earn extra points for integrating at least two principles into their projects, as outlined in the evaluation rubric!